nRF24/RF24/docs/rpi_general.md

 > those used on all Raspberry Pi models.
 >
 > For Raspberry Pi clones, such as Orange Pi or Banana Pi, defer to the pin numbers described
-> in the corresponding documentation.
+> in their corresponding documentation/manual.
 >
 > Hint: If libgpiod is installed (not required for this library),
 > then you can use the included